 With regard to the numerical error, in the tuned FE meshes with about 500K nodes we achieved high accuracies-in the range of a few percent maximal relative error (maxRE)-over all source eccentricities for both the full subtraction and the two direct potential approaches.
 With a maximal relative difference measure (maxRDM) and a maximal magnification factor (maxMAG) of less than 1% over all source eccentricities for sources up to 1 mm below the CSF compartment (model tet503K, maximal examined eccentricity of 98.7%), the full subtraction approach performed consistently better than both direct approaches.
-Our results clearly illustrate the advantages of the full subtraction approach as long as the homogeneity condition is fulfilled, i.e., as long as the distance of the source to the next conductivity inhomogeneity to the source is fine enough.
-A theoretical reasoning for this finding is given in [38].
-While error curves oscillated for both direct approaches, they were smooth for the full subtraction approach.
+We found that the instability of the full subtraction approach with regard to the RE for high source eccentricities was mainly a magnitude instability (MAG), not a topographic one (RDM).
+Our results clearly illustrate the advantages of the full subtraction approach as long as the homogeneity condition is sufficiently fulfilled, i.e., as long as the distance of the source to the next conductivity inhomogeneity is large enough or the resolution of the FE mesh at the nearest conductivity inhomogeneity to the source is fine enough.
+A theoretical reasoning for this finding is given in [43].
+While error curves oscillated for both direct approaches, they were smooth for the full subtraction approach as long as the homogeneity condition was sufficiently fulfilled.
+The smoothness can be explained by the fact that the singularity potential is sensitively modeling the details of the point dipole source singularity while the FE method is able to accurately model the smooth correction potential.
+The oscillating behavior of the direct approaches can easily be understood for the partial integration approach.
+Since linear basis functions were used, the right-hand side vector (12) and thus the computed solution for the total potential in (11) is constant over any finite element for all sources with moment \mathbf{M}0 and any location \mathbf{x}0 within the finite element.
+For partial integration with linear basis functions, the inverse source localization resolution is thus bounded by the size of the element, which should be fine as long as high-resolution FE meshes are used.
+The direct approach oscillations should therefore not necessarily be a problem with regard to the inverse problem.
+It has furthermore been shown using quasi-analytically computed reference potentials in a four-layer anisotropic sphere model and single dipole fit reconstructions based on the Venant FE approach in a regular tetrahedral FE mesh with 161K nodes, that localization errors were in the 1 mm range [37] and might thus most often be neglected when compared to errors due to, e.g., EEG data noise, inaccurate tissue segmentation and conductivity modeling.